-The financial asset is held within a business model whose objective is to hold financial assets in order to collect the contractual cash flows; and • The contractual terms of the financial asset give rise to cash flows that are solely payments of principal and interest.
+- the financial asset is held within a business model whose objective is to hold financial assets in order to collect the contractual cash flows; and - the contractual terms of the financial asset give rise to cash flows that are solely payments of principal and interest.

-This category includes cash and cash equivalents, cash pledged as collateral, trade and other receivables, reverse repurchase agreements and some unlisted debt instruments.
-Unlisted debt instruments that are classified as financial assets at amortised cost include fixed and floating rate notes.
+This category includes cash and cash equivalents, cash pledged as collateral, trade and other receivables, reverse repurchase agreements and some unlisted fixed income securities.
+Unlisted fixed income securities that are classified as financial assets at amortised cost include fixed and floating rate notes.